"Deep calleth unto deep at the noise of Thy waterspouts: all Thy waves and Thy billows are gone over me." - Psalm 42:7

 "The Lord is my strength and song, and He is become my salvation: He is my God, and I will prepare Him an habitation; my father's God, and I will exalt Him." - Exodus 15:2

 If we will be patient and not become discouraged, we will be immersed in His presence – "all Your waves are gone over me."
-Now, we are no longer in control.
+Now, we walk in the Spirit..
 Others will notice the change in us and ask:

 "Who is this that cometh up from the wilderness, leaning upon her beloved?... " - Song of Solomon 8:5